forest-snow/CMSC828L/Problem Set 2/README.md

 -Training and testing accuracy vs epoch plots

--Some sort of reasonable print outs representative of the weight and biases (/not the entire things/)
+-Some sort of reasonable print outs representative of the weight and biases (*not the entire things*)

 -Examples of datapoints that fail in your models